Stoefff/Operating-Systems-21-22/Week01/README.md

 ### Special permission with dir files
 * Set UID upon execution - does nothing
-* Set GroupUID upon execution - inherit user and not perms ??
+* Set GroupUID upon execution - files in a dir inherit the SGID of the of dir
 * Sticky Bit - if you want to delete a files you should be owner of the file

 ### File ownership